Helping children through divorce and separation

 If you are in the middle of the separation maelstrom, then it won’t really help for me to tell you that time is a wonderful healer and that things have worked out well for me and my children (though you might be interested in Becoming a single parent: the change curve).
 Whatever the rights and wrongs of your own break-up story, learning to manage your own hurt in a way that enables you to co-parent successfully will mean digging really deep.
 And there will bumps along the way – so remember to treat yourself with kindness and forgiveness.

 For younger children, you might find it helpful to use storybooks to talk about their feelings.
-Have a look at these Books for helping children cope with change and Books for talking to children about emotions.
+Have a look at these Books about divorce and separation (2-7yrs), Books for helping children cope with change and Books for talking to children about emotions.